A Guide to Selecting the Right Coverage for Your Overseas Trip

 Group travel insurance allows you to insure an entire group of people under a single policy, making it a cost-effective and convenient option.

-If you have any questions or would like to explore the best options for your group, feel free to contact our experienced broker, who will guide you through every step of the process and provide a personalized quote tailored to your needs.
+If you have questions or want to explore the best options for your group, contact one of our experienced brokers for personalized guidance and a tailored quote.

 Global Benefits for Organizations

-Step 1 – Check Your Current Health Insurance
+Step 2 – Check Your Current Health Insurance Coverage

-Before purchasing a separate travel insurance plan, check if your domestic health insurance covers you while you're abroad.
+Before purchasing a travel medical plan, check whether your domestic health insurance covers you abroad.

-- How long will your insurance cover you outside your home country?
+- How long will my insurance cover me outside my home country?

 If your existing coverage is insufficient, consider selecting a dedicated travel medical plan.